meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the route is protected and the value of the `X-MEILI-API-KEY` header does not allow access to the resource.
+This error occurs when the route is protected, and the value of the `X-MEILI-API-KEY` header does not allow access to the resource.

 ### Error Definition